enklu/enkluplayer-jsapi-docs/source/includes/physics.md

 # Physics

-The Physics API provides access to simple raycasting.
-In time, they'll be more functionality available.

 ```javascript
 const physics = require('physics');
 ```

+The Physics API provides access to simple raycasting.
+In time, they'll be more functionality available.

 ## Raycasting

-A raycast can be used to see if a ray intersects with a specific Element.

 ```javascript
 var element = this.findOne('..(@name=Cube)');